kneath/kneath.github.com/about/index.md

 When I joined GitHub, the site only allowed personal accounts.
 My first big project was tackling the design for Organizations — our answer to shared accounts for businesses and open source teams.

-Organizations were more successful than I would have imagined, and grew into one of the most critical features of the site, having a tremendous impact on the growth of the business.
+Organizations were more successful than I would have imagined, and grew into one of the most critical features of the site, having a tremendous impact on the growth of the business along the way.

 ### [GitHub for Mac](https://github.com/blog/878-announcing-github-for-mac)